jargonzhou/learning-cloudnative/observability/BPF/bpftrace.md

 # bpftrace
 * https://github.com/iovisor/bpftrace

-bpftrace is a newer front end that provides a special-purpose, high-level language for developing BPF tools.
+> bpftrace is a high-level tracing language for Linux. bpftrace uses LLVM as a backend to compile scripts to eBPF-bytecode and makes use of `libbpf` and `bcc` for interacting with the Linux BPF subsystem, as well as existing Linux tracing capabilities: kernel dynamic tracing (kprobes), user-level dynamic tracing (uprobes), tracepoints, etc. The bpftrace language is inspired by awk, C, and predecessor tracers such as DTrace and SystemTap. bpftrace was created by Alastair Robertson.

 ## Features